refact0r/midnight-discord/README.md

 #### betterdiscord (or client with local theme folder)

-1. Download `midnight.theme.css` from <https://betterdiscord.app/theme/midnight> or this repo.
+1. download `midnight.theme.css` from <https://betterdiscord.app/theme/midnight> or this repo.
-2. Put the file into your theme folder. (there should be a button to open the theme folder in theme settings)
+2. put the file into your theme folder. (there should be a button to open the theme folder in theme settings)
-3. (optional) Customize the theme in `midnight.theme.css`.
+3. (optional) customize the theme in `midnight.theme.css`.

 #### install through link

-Add `https://refact0r.github.io/midnight-discord/midnight.css` to your theme import links.
+add `https://refact0r.github.io/midnight-discord/midnight.css` to your theme import links.

 ## discord server